Excel-DNA/Tutorials/Fundamentals/RibbonBasics/README.md

 ## Interact with the Excel COM object model

 Typically you would run some macro command form the ribbon handler, which would interact with the Excel COM object model similar to a VBA macro.

+### Reference the Excel COM interop assemblies

+First, we add a reference to the COM interop assemblies to our add-in.
+This will allow us to easily use the Excel COM object model from our add-in.
+To do this, add the NuGet package 'ExcelDna.Interop' to the project.
+It would also be possible to reference the COM libraries directly.

+The `ExcelDna.Interop` package includes the Excel 2010 version of the COM object model.
+This means an add-in that uses these features should work under any Excel 2010 and later versions.
+However, newer features are not available.

+### Add macro code to the ribbon callback

 In the Excel-DNA case, this means we need to get hold of the root Application object with a call to `ExcelDnaUtil.Application`.
 From there we can use the object model in a similar way to VBA.